Will your US trademark application be based on a foreign trademark application or registration?

 4. Exact same entity

-The applicant of the US application must be the exact same entity that owns the foreign filing.
+The applicant in the US application must be the exact same entity that owns the foreign filing.

-When the foreign application matures into a registration
+What are next steps when the foreign application matures into a registration?

 Copy of foreign registration required